Shropshire remains one of the least discovered gems of Britain - it's a great place to simply stand and stare.

 Beautiful hills and hidden valleys are tucked away in the Shropshire Hills Area of Outstanding Natural Beauty and there are steep climbs as well as easier walks.

-North Hill Farm has been run as a bed and breakfast for seventeen years and many guests have become friends who come back again and again.
-We offer accommodation to suit all pockets, including a cottage also available for self-catering.
+North Hill Farm has been a bed and breakfast since 2001 and many guests have become friends who come back again and again.
+We offer accommodation at various prices, including a cottage also available for self-catering.

 Guests can leave the car here and walk over the surrounding hills, part of the Environmentally Sensitive Area.
 The area is largely free of light pollution and on clear nights the dark skies display the full impact of the stars.

 Shrewsbury, Ludlow and Ironbridge are all around 30 minutes away by car and it's only ten minutes to Acton Scott Historic Farm.